kyrre/iocz/README.md

     */
     and p_occurs_since('1 day')
 ```
-These queries can be quite complex and join together multiple raw log sources or external data tables that enrich the logs or they can be simple matches such count all instances where a process with a specific hash was executed.
+These queries can be complex, joining multiple raw log sources or external data tables to enrich the logs, or simple, such as counting all instances where a process with a specific hash was executed.

-Certain critical companies often send data to goverment agencies who have classified detection rules, e.g,.
-Windows PE hash values or domain names that are currently used by APT's.
+Certain critical companies (energy, banking, public infra) often send data to government agencies that have classified detection rules, such as a list of Windows PE hash values or domain names currently used by APTs.
 These must never be shared.

-Here is a simple flow chart where a one-way data diode to ensure that traffic only flows one way.
+Below is a simple flow chart illustrating a one-way data diode to ensure that traffic flows in only one direction.
 ```mermaid

 graph TD